 About Our Colleges

 The Dallas County Community College District (DCCCD) is one of the largest community college systems in Texas.
-Since 1965, DCCCD has served more than 1.5 million people.
-Its seven colleges educate and train more than 100,000 credit and continuing education students each semester.
+Since 1965, DCCCD has served more than 3 million people.
+Its seven colleges educate and train nearly 100,000 credit and continuing education students each semester.

 DCCCD's seven independently accredited colleges include: Brookhaven, Cedar Valley, Eastfield, El Centro, Mountain View, North Lake and Richland.
 Dallas Colleges Online, a virtual campus, provides distance education for the seven colleges.